apocalypticartcollective/eft/listen.md

 ## Where to Listen (and read)

+Echo Future Truth will be released as a serial beginning during the holidays, 2025, for free.
 You can both read and listen to each chapter as it becomes available here on this site.
-Chapters will be read by the author and released on a weekly basis starting during the holidays, 2025.
-Some chapters are short!
-Some are longer!
 If you prefer a good binge to weekly short episodes, simply mark your calendar and hit up one of the sources listed below to listen all at once.

-## Substack for email delivery and to listen
+## Substack for email delivery

-Visit [echofuturetruth.substack.com](https://echofuturetruth.substack.com) to listen and/or subscribe to email releases (.
-Note that on the welcome page you will have the opportunity to share your email address to receive weekly emails (and *maybe* the odd announcement about this project only).
-But you can also click past that screen (via the 'I'll listen here' link below the form) to drop right into the page with the latest episodes, no subscription needed.
+Visit [echofuturetruth.substack.com](https://echofuturetruth.substack.com) to subscribe to email notifications

 **Spotify**